Joscelin I of Edessa: Last years

-In 1131, during the siege of a small castle north-east of Aleppo, a sapper's mine collapsed and Joscelin was gravely injured.
-Following this he received word that emir Gazi Gümüshtigin was besieging the fortress town of Kaysun.
-When his own son, Joscelin II, refused to attack Gazi, he commanded that his own army should march to Kaysun.
+In 1131, during the siege of a small castle northeast of Aleppo, a sapper's mine collapsed and Joscelin was gravely injured.
+Following this, he received word that emir Gazi Gümüshtigin was besieging the fortress town of Kaysun.
+When Joscelin's son, Joscelin II, refused to attack Gazi, Joscelin commanded that his own army should march to Kaysun.
 Joscelin was borne on a litter, and when Gazi heard that Joscelin's army was approaching, he lifted the siege and retreated.
 Joscelin won his final battle and died soon after.